flatironinstitute/sciware/12_Functions/main.md

 ### First draft function

-To root-find a general func, need pass that func in, and another func for its derivative:
+To root-find a general func, need pass that func in, and a (separate?) func for its derivative:
 ```python
 def rootfind1d(f, dfdx, x0):
     """Find a nearby root of a 1D scalar function.